shannonajw/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in the Department of Sociology at the University of Michigan, with research interests in the health and social lives of older adults.
-My work so far has focused on the social support and social participation of older adults, and their implications for mental and physical health outcomes.
+I am currently Assistant Professor of Sociology at Nanyang Technological University.
+I use primarily quantitative methods to pursue my research interests in life course sociology, with a focus on the health and social lives of older adults.
+So far, I have studied the social support and social participation (including online participation) of older adults, and their implications for mental and physical health outcomes.
+I have also examined population trends in union formation (e.g., marriage, cohabitation) and its effects on health outcomes.
 Findings from these studies have been published in academic journals such as *Social Science and Medicine*, *Demography*, *American Journal of Epidemiology*, and *Journals of Gerontology Series B: Psychological and Social Sciences*, amongst others.
+I was trained at the University of Michigan, where I received my PhD in Sociology and a MA in Statistics.
 I am actively seeking opportunities to engage in collaborative research projects.